MartinBruun/P6/washee_app/README.md

 The architecture described is not being completely followed right now, but is expected to be able to be refactored to it.

 Also, a static linting CI flow could be made to ensure that all calls to a usecase updates a provider, and these updates should at minimum catch the "everything" exception, in case of unforseen errors.

+CI flows should be made such that the core standards directory is always followed (ie. never initialize a DateTime model in the features application, make sure the failures are used correctly as described above and that a Logger is called when it happens, etc.)